John Wilkes Booth: Assassination of Lincoln

 Booth was the only one of the assassins to succeed.
-Powell was able to stab Seward, who was bedridden as a result of an earlier carriage accident; Seward was seriously wounded, but survived.
-Atzerodt lost his nerve and spent the evening drinking alcohol, never making an attempt to kill Johnson.
+Powell was able to stab Seward, who was bedridden as a result of an earlier carriage accident; Seward was seriously wounded but survived.
+Atzerodt lost his nerve and spent the evening drinking, never making an attempt to kill Johnson.

 Reaction and pursuit

 Booth fled Ford's Theatre by a stage door to the alley, where his getaway horse was held for him by Joseph "Peanuts" Burroughs.
 The owner of the horse had warned Booth that the horse was high-spirited and would break halter if left unattended.
-Booth left the horse with Edmund Spangler and Spangler arranged for Burroughs to hold it.
+Booth had left the horse with Edmund Spangler and Spangler arranged for Burroughs to hold it.

 Booth rode into southern Maryland, accompanied by David Herold, having planned his escape route to take advantage of the sparsely settled area's lack of telegraphs and railroads, along with its predominantly Confederate sympathies.
 He thought that the area's dense forests and the swampy terrain of Zekiah Swamp made it ideal for an escape route into rural Virginia.
 At midnight, Booth and Herold arrived at Surratt's Tavern on the Brandywine Pike, 9 mi from Washington, where they had stored guns and equipment earlier in the year as part of the kidnap plot.